A country with no rivers, UAE is on its way to becoming one of the world's happiest nations.

 5. Reaping the benefits out of Al & Analytics

 HR strategies must incorporate AI into their plans and anticipate its influence across their organisation in the next years.
-All stakeholders and society must be involved in adopting AI, since it is ubiquitous and here to stay.
+Owing to it being among the top HR trends in UAE, all stakeholders and society must be involved in adopting AI since it is ubiquitous and here to stay.